FirelyTeam/firely-docs/fhirnetapi/parsing/itypedelement.rst

 Handling structural type errors
 -------------------------------
 While traversing the ITypedElement tree, the implementations will try to associate type information from the specification with the data encountered.
-If this fails, errors are b default thrown as exceptions, but the all underlying implementations of ITypedElement implement ``IExceptionSource`` to alter this behaviour.
+If this fails, errors are by default thrown as exceptions, but the all underlying implementations of ITypedElement implement ``IExceptionSource`` to alter this behaviour.
 See :ref:`errorhandling` for more information.

 Detecting type errors is done `lazily`, so in order to detect all errors, one would have to do a complete visit of the tree, including forcing a read of the primitive data by getting the ``Value`` property.
 There is a convenience method ``VisitAll()`` that does exactly this.
 Additionally, there is a metehod ``VisitAndCatch()`` that will traverse the whole tree, returning a list of errors and warnings.